by Andrea M. Darcy

-Re-evaluate the thing that was actually lost, too.
+- Re-evaluate the thing that was actually lost, too.
 Do you still want it?
 Is it still attainable?
-Or is it all something you really have long since outgrown?
+Or is it all something you have actually long since outgrown?

 2. Put your story on hold.

-As for that story about what happened to you – what would happen if, just or a week, or even a few days, you take a break from telling it?
+As for that story about what happened to you.
+What would happen if, just for a week, or even a few days, you take a break from telling it?

 Telling the story of what happened to you to those whose job it is to help you, or because you are trying to find new and positive ways to deal with your situation, is one thing.
 But telling the story of what happened to you again and again in a negative way to everyone you meet is often a form of keeping yourself stuck in victimhood.